 The red trigger marker (whose label is a red letter 'T') a special marker that indicates the occurrence of the trigger event in the capture buffer.
-The position of the trigger marker in the buffer directly corresponds to the Trigger Position setting (see Using the ILA Dashboard, page 53).
+The position of the trigger marker in the buffer directly corresponds to the Trigger Position setting (see Using the ILA Dashboard, page 67).

 Note: The trigger markers are not movable using the same technique as regular markers.
-Their position is set using the ILA core's Trigger Position property setting.
+Set their position using the ILA core's Trigger Position property setting.